-The Committee noted that although NQF had provided several avenues for those being measured and others to provide feedback on performance measures, there are barriers to accessing them that contribute to their limited use, particularly to those stakeholders less familiar with the field of performance measurement.
+The Measure Feedback Loop Committee noted that although NQF had provided several avenues for measure developers and users to provide feedback on performance measures, there are barriers to accessing them that contribute to their limited use, particularly to those stakeholders less familiar with the field of performance measurement.
 For example, NQF-sponsored commenting features require that a commenter create an NQF login name and password.
-Although these accounts are free and are granted commenting privileges by default, users may forget a password when returning, or otherwise be confused by the sign-on process.
-While authentication features help attribute submitted feedback to a particular stakeholder perspective, and may help reduce the possibility of abuse of the feedback for consideration in the CDP process.
+Although these accounts are free and include commenting privileges, users may forget a password when returning, or otherwise be confused by the sign-on process.
+While authentication features help attribute submitted feedback to a particular stakeholder perspective, and may help reduce the possibility of abuse of the feedback features, alternatives to the current authentication process could generate additional feedback for consideration in the CDP process.